slabsxyz/legacy-docs/docs/guides/sdk_react.md

 ```bash
 npm create vite@latest
 ```
+*Note: This tutorial was made using Vite v5.0.12, so if the flow for creating your project is different from the instructions you find in this tutorial you can do ```npm create vite@5.0.12``` instead.*
 2. Type your *project_name*.
 We're using `dippi-react` as our project name.
 3. Select React as your framework.
 4. Select TypeScript + SWC as your variant.